FlorianFrank/measurement_switch_matrix/README.md

 | MP* | Mounting holes  | To mount the board using M2 or M3 screws to a holder or case.
 The four mounting holes in the vicinity of the M.2 interface are used to mount holders for the daugherboard.
 The hole are placed according to the PC/104 EBX standard. |

 #### 1.2 Connections

+The following tables contain the connections between the components described in 1.1.

 #### 1.2.1 Connections Arduino - ADG726 Multiplexer (M1)